brimdata/zed/docs/lake/design.md

 > TBD: define model for scanning metadata in this fashion.
 It might be as
 > easy as scanning virtual sub-pools that conform to the different types of
-> metadata related to a pool, e.g., logs.$segments, logs.$commits, etc.
+> metadata related to a pool, e.g., logs.$journal, logs.$indexes, etc.

 ## Derived Analytics